The complete guide to customer segmentation for e-commerce

 RFM segmentation (Recency, Frequency, Monetary value) requires only transaction data you already have.
 Score customers 1-5 on when they last purchased (recency), how many times they've purchased (frequency), and how much they've spent (monetary value).
 Combine scores to create segments: Champions (high on all three), Loyal Customers (high frequency/monetary, medium recency), At-Risk (high frequency/monetary, low recency), and so on.

 This segmentation immediately enables targeted campaigns.
 Champions deserve VIP treatment—early access, exclusive offers, premium support.
 At-Risk customers need win-back campaigns before they churn completely.
 New customers (low frequency) need onboarding to encourage second purchases.
-According to research from Retention Science, RFM-based targeting improves campaign conversion rates 200-300% compared to un-segmented campaigns.
+RFM-based targeting typically improves campaign performance substantially compared to sending the same message to everyone.

 Engagement segmentation divides by interaction level: highly engaged (opens most emails, visits site frequently), moderately engaged, and inactive.
 This reveals who's paying attention and who's tuned out.
 Stop wasting sends on inactive segments—focus there on re-engagement campaigns.
 Send new products and frequent updates to highly engaged customers who actually want to hear from you.